Andesha/pylossless/README.md

 ### ▶️ Example HPC Environment Setup

 If you are a Canadian researcher working on an HPC system such as [Narval](https://docs.alliancecan.ca/wiki/Narval/en):

+**NOTE**: This is currently out of date.
+Copy and paste at your own risk.

 ```bash
 # Build the virtualenv in your homedir